 Here’s a bit of Americana for you: Abraham Lincoln sported this knife in his rail splitting days!
-It comes equipped with four blades: we already know about the pen blade, the spear point (pretty self explanatory) and two sheepsfoot blades (which I’ll describe below).
+It comes equipped with four blades: we already know about the pen blade, the spear point (pretty self-explanatory), and two sheepsfoot blades (which I’ll describe below).
 It was named the congress knife rather patriotically, signifying “where all the best parts come together in the middle”.
 Aw, how adorable you founding fathers you.

 The Sheepsfoot Knife

-Originally formed to help trim the hooves of sheep, this dull back straight edge knife curves towards the tip, and results in a remarkably useful tools for whittlers!
+Originally formed to help trim the hooves of sheep, this dull back straight edge knife curves towards the tip, and results in a remarkably useful tool for whittlers!
 I repeat: it is not restricted to only sheep lovers.

 The Tanto Knife

-Made popular in Japan, this is an intimidatingly aggressive looking blade.
+Made popular in Japan, this is an intimidatingly aggressive-looking blade.
 It’s a much thicker blade with a harshly angled point, and this is absolutely what you would imagine being pulled on you in a nightmare.

 The Tactical Folding Knife

 This is the first knife to ever have a clip put on the handle.
 Clip it to your belt, your hat, your shoelaces, your eyebrow ring!
-It revolutionized the quick release feature, with either a thumb hole or a stud for smooth single handed release.
+It revolutionized the quick release feature, with either a thumb hole or a stud for smooth single-handed release.

 Where Can I Find Them?